 Most employees expect their employer to help them balance their work commitments with the rest of their lives - and flexible work schedules are a great way to help them do this.

-Employees who feel they have more autonomy over where or when they work are happier and more loyal.
+Employees who feel more autonomy over where or when they work are happier and more loyal.
 A 2019 survey by FlexJobs found that 80% of employees said their loyalty would be stronger to their employers if they had more flexible work options.

 Since retaining employees is good for your bottom line, investing time and thought into creating flexible work options can pay off in a big way for your business.